vic-ma/howtodismantle.github.io/_posts/2022-12-15-How-to-make-the-SAP-system-fit-for-report-execution.md

 ![image](/assets/2022-12-15/040.png)

 And the tables.
-Please note, that the second parameter refers tothe new DDIC structure.
+Please note, that the second parameter refers to the new DDIC structure.

 {% highlight abap %}
 SELECTION_TABLE	LIKE	RSPARAMS